rethinkdb/rethinkdb-rs/api/javascript/control-structures/coerce_to.md

 * an array of key-value pairs can be coerced to an object
 * a string can be coerced to a number
 * any datum (single value) can be coerced to to a string
+* a binary object can be coerced to a string

 __Example:__ Coerce a stream to an array to store its output in a field.
 (A stream cannot be stored in a field directly.)